merlinfuchs/kite/kite-docs/docs/examples/echo.md

 ## 💌 Save your command
 - Click **Save Changes** at the top of your page.
 - Voilà!
 You've created your first command.
+>  It can take up to a minute for the changes to be deployed.
+This is indicated by the orange circle in the command list.
+It's advisable to wait until the orange circle changes to a green checkmark.
 - Refresh your Discord client and run the command in your server.

 :::tip